-While 28 states and the District of Columbia have legalized the use of cannabis for medical or adult recreational use purposes, it is still classified as a Schedule 1 narcotic under the Controlled Substances Act.
-As a result, the use, possession, and sale of cannabis remain federal crimes, setting a conflict for counties in states implementing legalized cannabis use.
+While 28 states and the District of Columbia have legalized use of cannabis for medical or adult recreational use purposes, it is still classified as a Schedule 1 narcotic under the Controlled Substances Act.
+As a result, the use, possession, and sale of cannabis remains a federal crime, setting a conflict which runs the risk of creating issues for counties in states implementing legalized cannabis use.

-- 1. Support legislation that expressly prohibits the Department of Justice from using federal resources to prosecute individuals or businesses that are acting in compliance with State medical and adult recreational cannabis laws. - 2.
-Support legislation that adds furthers protections to states with legal medical and adult recreational cannabis use laws. - 3.
-Support legislation that would ensure greater access to banking for cannabis-related businesses and allow proper medical research on the effects of cannabis use.
+- Support legislation that expressly prohibits the Department of Justice from using federal resources to prosecute individuals or businesses that are acting in compliance with State medical and adult recreational cannabis laws. - Support legislation that adds furthers protections to states with legal medical and adult recreational cannabis use laws. - 3.
+Support legislation that would ensure greater access to banking for cannabis- related businesses and allow proper medical research on the effects of cannabis use.